Blog

 The Halo Effect

-Studies show that people judge a website in as little as 50 milliseconds—before they’ve even read a word or understood what you do.
-This means your visual identity is already shaping how much trust someone places in your business.
+Studies show that people judge your website in as little as 50 milliseconds—before they’ve even read a single word.
+Your visual identity is already shaping how much trust someone places in your business in those first few seconds.

-Small imperfections, like handmade details and quirky human touches, are already starting to signal quality in a way that flawless AI output can’t replicate.
+Small imperfections like handmade details, quirky human touches already signal quality in a way that flawless AI output can’t easily replicate.

-I read recently that some copywriters are deliberately writing weirder, so their work can’t be mistaken for AI copy.
-Maybe human imperfection is the new luxury in branding.
+I read recently that some copywriters are deliberately writing weirder so their work can’t be mistaken for AI copy.
+Maybe human imperfection will be the new luxury in branding.

 Read more:

-The Halo Effect sounds abstract until you see it applied.
-Here’s how it works in branding and marketing.
+Here’s how the Halo Effect works in branding and marketing.

 More principles worth knowing

-• Cognitive ease: Clean typography, consistent layouts, and clear messaging make your content feel easier to process—which, in turn, makes it feel more true.
-Cluttered, inconsistent design creates friction that erodes trust before your potential client even knows why.
+• Cognitive ease: Solid typography, consistent layouts and clear messaging make your content easier to process—and therefore more credible.
+Cluttered, inconsistent design makes your clients subconsciously doubt you.

-• Social proof and authority: Cialdini’s principles—like authority, liking and social proof—show up everywhere in branding.
-A well-placed testimonial, a case study, an approachable tone—these all nudge people toward trusting you.
+• Social proof and authority: Cialdini’s principles of influence—like authority, liking, and social proof—show up everywhere in branding.
+A well-placed testimonial, a case study, or an approachable tone can make the difference between someone trusting you or not.

-• Pricing and perception: Your visual identity influences what people expect to pay.
-A premium price attached to a generic brand creates cognitive dissonance.
-But also, an affordable brand with a sophisticated aesthetic may feel out of reach, before people even look at the price tag.
+• Pricing and brand perception: Your visual identity influences what people are willing to pay.
+A premium price next to generic design reads as unconvincing.
+But the reverse also happens: a brand with a mismatched sophisticated aesthetic can feel out of reach and put off your audience before they even look at the price.

 Messaging and voice—what you say and how you say it

-Visual identity gets most of the attention in branding conversations.
+Visual identity gets most of the attention in branding.
 But what you say—and how you say it—matters just as much.
 I’d say even more.

 Core messages

-The first is what you communicate.
-It’s how you translate your positioning into words that land with the right people—what problem you solve, who you solve it for, and why you over everyone else.
+The first layer is what you communicate—what problem you solve, for whom, and why you and not someone else.
 These are your core messages.

 Your tagline is part of this.
-A good tagline condenses your value proposition into one line that sticks and immediately signals who you’re for or what you stand for.
+A good tagline distils your value proposition into a single line that sticks and immediately makes clear who you’re for or what you stand for.

-Take Hinge, for example.
+Take Hinge.
 “Designed to be deleted” is their tagline and their entire brand platform.
 The visual identity, the onboarding, the mascot—everything expresses the same idea.
 That’s what a strong core message can and should do.

 Brand voice

-A strong brand voice is recognisable across platforms because it sounds like the same person everywhere, whether that’s your website or a call with a new client.
+A strong brand voice is recognisable across platforms because it has the same character everywhere—whether on your website or in the first conversation with a new client.

-That usually happens when a business hasn’t done the work of figuring out who they are, what makes them different, and who they’re actually trying to reach.
+That generic tone usually happens when a business hasn’t yet figured out who it is, what sets it apart, and who it’s actually trying to reach.

 Visual identity—the look and feel of your brand

-Once the strategy and messaging are clear, the design can build on that foundation.
-Your core messages, copy, and visual design need to work together—built on the same strategic base, the brand starts to feel like its own world rather than a set of unrelated pieces.
+Once you’ve defined your strategy and messaging, you can build the design on that foundation.
+Your core messages, copy, and visual design should work together—built on the same strategic base, the brand starts to feel like its own world rather than a collection of unrelated pieces.

 Logo

-The logo is the strongest visual link to your brand name—it’s what people recognise at a glance and what anchors the whole visual identity.
-But it’s also the last thing I design because by the time the positioning and personality are clear, the logo almost designs itself.
+Your logo is the strongest visual link to your brand name.
+It’s what people recognise at a glance and what holds the whole visual identity together.
+But it’s also normally the last thing I tackle—because when positioning and personality are clear, the logo almost designs itself.

-Once you have your logo, make sure you have it in the right file formats for different uses like print, web and social media.
+If you already have a logo, make sure it’s available in the right file formats for different uses and in the necessary variants—for print, web, and social media.

 Read more: